-Early Intervention
+Wellbeing Support Meeting

-- 9.1 Where an employee reports absent due to a psychological or musculoskeletal condition, the line manager will establish if an Early Intervention discussion meeting, Employee Assistance Provider referral or an Occupational Health Provider referral, is appropriate, referring to the maximising attendance toolkit for advice. - 9.2 The purpose of early intervention is to provide assistance to an employee at an early stage of certain absences as evidence shows

-- an early intervention activity can aid an employee's recovery and increase the likelihood of a full recovery. - 9.3 An Early Intervention discussion meeting will generally take the form of a face to face meeting at which the line manager will try to establish any further support that might be provided to assist the employee's recovery and return to work, this is particularly important where workplace issues are identified.
+- 9.1 The purpose of a Wellbeing Support Meeting is to provide assistance to an employee at an early stage of certain absences as evidence shows that early intervention activity can aid an employee's recovery and increase the likelihood of a full recovery. - 9.2 Where an employee reports absent due to a psychological or musculoskeletal condition, the line manager will establish if a Wellbeing Support Meeting, Employee Assistance Provider referral or an Occupational Health Provider referral, is appropriate, referring to the Occupation Health Service guidance for managers for advice.
+Where an absence is reported to be stress-related, the line manager should conduct a stress risk assessment with the employee to identify appropriate supports. - 9.3 A Wellbeing Support Meeting should take place within 2 weeks of the first day of absence and will generally take the form of a face to face meeting or via Microsoft Teams.
+The line manager will establish any further support that might be provided to assist the employee's recovery and return to work, this is particularly important where workplace issues are identified.